evie404/hugo-blog/content/posts/the-invisible-menace.md

 > Disclaimer: this is a personal opinion, a speculation about things to come, and is not meant to be investment or financial advice.

+(The website version is quite unpolished.
+Please refer to the PDF version as it contains graphics and footnotes.
+[Link](https://drive.google.com/open?id=1Po5rBkVOG87_W0XlWY_8FehnMW9xyzBb))

 It might seem hard to understate the economic effects of the current pandemic, but I worry that the lack of caution is exactly what's happening.
 In just the past few months, we witnessed numerous worrying signs that defied all historical trends, whether it is the speed of the stock market drop  , the negative oil prices, or the levels of death and unemployment in the US and around the world.
 Particularly in the United States, all this has been magnified by the negligence of the current administration with little signs of any interest in actually tackling the problem.
 This is extremely concerning especially since the world often looks to this country for leadership in times of crisis.

 And that is only what we've seen.